tektronix/tm_devices/docs/configuration.md

 - `log_pyvisa_messages`
     - This config option is used to enable or disable logging of PyVISA messages within the configured log file.
 The default value of this config option is false.
 See the [`configure_logging()`][tm_devices.helpers.logging.configure_logging] function for more information.
+- `log_uncaught_exceptions`
+    - This config option is used to enable or disable logging uncaught exceptions in the log file.
+The default value of this config option is true.
+Setting the `log_file_level` parameter to "NONE" will disable this feature regardless of the value of `log_uncaught_exceptions`.
+See the [`configure_logging()`][tm_devices.helpers.logging.configure_logging] function for more information.

 ### Sample Config File